bitcoin-api/bitcoin-api-full-stack/README.md

 * the core API documentation and code is ready to be used although the exchange API documentation and code still needs to be updated

-## API, Exchange, and Casino Features
+## API, Exchange, and Gaming Features

 * Can configure the lowest possible fees (blockchain fee only on withdraw)
 * Quick to set up